 Explain two possible reasons for the slowdown in the rate of increase in global food production after 2040.

-Evaluate the effectiveness of one technological and one policy intervention that could help address the projected mismatch between global food production and population growth.
+Evaluate the effectiveness of one technological and one policy intervention that could help reduce the gap between global food production and population growth.

 The graph shows the density of doctors, nurses, and midwives in the 57 countries with critical health workforce shortage (HRH crisis countries)